-Australians ordered to evacuate as firefighters struggle to contain bushfires
+Australia orders evacuations as firefighters struggle to contain bushfires

 Prime Minister Scott Morrison, who has repeatedly declined to comment on climate change during the current crisis, called for moderation in the debate on Tuesday evening.

-“We are mindful that the science is suggesting, and we are experiencing, that fire seasons are starting earlier and are extending longer,” he said.
-“There is no doubt that this drought is having a profound effect.”

-For a graphic on Australia's bushfires: here
+For a graphic on Australia’s bushfires:

 Reporting by Colin Packham and Sonali Paul; Editing by Stephen Coates and Jane Wardell